Thursday, October 16, 2003

 After years of difficult complexity and near-inscrutable levels of subtlety

-from the president, this "directness" must almost come as a
+and suggestion from the president, this "directness" must almost come as a

 breath of fresh air!